 Write an essay, win up to $500!

-First-year engineering students have the exclusive opportunity to write an essay on a topic in Born a Crime for a chance to win up to $500 through the Cooley Writing Contest!
+First-year engineering students have the exclusive opportunity to write an essay on a topic in Bad Blood: Secrets and Lies in a Silicon Valley Startup for a chance to win up to $500 through the Cooley Writing Contest!

 Contest Description: